 - DIFFICULT – aspects of faster pace, full day, and/or greater difficulty

 To join our events you need to be a CSMC member.

 STEP 1: Go to the CSMC Meetup page and become a member.

-Or send $40.00 by Email Interac to email@example.com with your full name, Meetup profile name, and indicate it's for membership.
+Send Annual Membership Amount by Email Interac to email@example.com with your full name, Meetup profile name, and indicate it's for membership.
 Couples and Family memberships put all names in the Email Interac message.

 NOTE: Membership is for 12 months from payment and will be indicated on your Meetup profile.

 If you have any questions on membership administration, such as payment, expiry dates, etc., please contact CSMC's membership team.